daniel-g/dagaval/Resume.en.markdown

 ### CNBLeads.
 Crowd Interactive.
 Developer
 * Description: Leads management system for the City National Bank.
-* Tasks: Implementation of a search system improved for the leads and the area responsibles system.
+* Tasks: Implementation of an improved searching system for the leads and the area responsibles system.
 * Key Technologies: Ruby on Rails, ExtJS, MySQL
 * Link: <http://www.cnbleads.com/>